 Some of these charities are vast projects, like the Crippled Children's Hospitals and Burns

-Institutes built by the Shiners.
-Also, Scottish Rite Masons maintain a nationwide network of
+Institutes and Hospitals built by the Shriners.
+Also, Scottish Rite Masons maintain a

-over 100 Childhood Language Disorders Clinics, Centers, and Programs.
-Each helps
+nationwide network of over 100 Childhood Language Disorders Clinics, Centers, and

-Some services are less noticeable, like helping a widow pay her electric bill or buying coats
+Some services are less noticeable, like helping Widows and Orphans pay the electric bill or

-and shoes for disadvantaged children and orphans.
-There's just about anything you can think
+buying coats and shoes for disadvantaged children.
+There's just about anything you can

-of in-between...like Earth Day.
-With projects large or small, the Masons of a lodge try to
+think of in-between...like Arbor or Earth Day.
+With projects large or small, the Masons of a